 mises used for closely seated a I intend to promote the 4 licensing objectives by (please tick) 104.
-The number of attendants on each floor in the auditorium is Number of members of the audience present on a floor Minimum number of attendants required to be present on that floor 1 - 100 One 101 - 250 Two 251 - 500 Three 501 - 750 Four 751 - 1000 Five And one additional attendant fo (or part thereof) r each additional 250 persons 105.
-Attendants are not engaged in the prompt discharge of their emergency or result in their a when they are on duty. g 106.
-Attendants are readily identifiab le to the audience.
-Y 07.
-The premises are only used for accordance with seating plan available at the premises. $\overline{}$ 08.
+The number of attendants on each floor in the auditorium is Number of members of the audience present on a floor Minimum number of attendants required to be present on that floor 1 - 100 One 101 - 250 Two 251 - 500 Three 501 - 750 Four 751 - 1000 Five And one additional attendant fo (or part thereof) r each additional 250 persons 105. the prompt discharge of their Attendants are not engaged in any duties that would hinder the prompt discharge of their duties in the event of an emergency or result in their absence from the auditorium when they are on duty.
+106. Attendants are readily identifiab le to the audience.
+Y 107.
+The premises are only used for accordance with seating plan available at the premises. a closely seated audience in s.
+A copy of the plan is $\overline{}$ 08.
 No article will be permitted to be seat which would reduce the cause a tripping hazard or obstru ď 09.
 The premises have a certificate the design, construction and load which should be kept available a ding of any temporary seating ď